-Recognized for its virtuosity, exuberant performance style, and often-daring repertory choices, the Pacifica Quartet—Simin Ganatra and Sibbi Bernhardsson, violins; Masumi Per Rostad, viola; Brandon Vamos, cello—has gained international stature as one of the finest chamber ensembles performing today.
-The Pacifica recently became quartet-in-residence at the Metropolitan Museum of Art— a position held for 43 years by the Guarneri String Quartet.
-In 2009, the group was named Ensemble of the Year by Musical America and received a Grammy Award for Best Chamber Music Performance.
+Recognized for its virtuosity, exuberant performance style, and often-daring repertory choices, the Pacifica Quartet has gained international sta Recognized for its virtuosity, exuberant performance style, and often-daring repertory choices, the Pacifica Quartet has gained international stature as one of the finest chamber ensembles performing today.
+The Pacifica tours extensively throughout the United States, Europe, Asia, and Australia, performing regularly in the world’s major concert halls.
+Named the quartet-in-residence at Indiana University's Jacob School of Music in March 2012, the Pacifica also served as quartet-in-residence at the Metropolitan Museum of Art (2009–2012) — a position previously held only by the Guarneri String Quartet — and received the 2009 Grammy Award for Best Chamber Music Performance.

 For more information, please visit www.pacificaquartet.com.